Osteal Therapeutics

 Series A in 2007

-Worldwide Biggies, Inc. is a digital entertainment studio established in 2005 and located in New York, New York.
-The company specializes in creating a diverse array of entertainment content, including films, television shows, gametoons, games, and webisodes.
-Its offerings are tailored for children, families, and young adults, providing engaging online experiences that cater to various audiences.
+Worldwide Biggies, Inc. is a digital entertainment studio based in New York, founded in 2005.
+The company specializes in creating a diverse array of entertainment content, including films, television shows, gametoons, games, and webisodes, specifically tailored for children, families, and young adults.
+By leveraging online platforms, Worldwide Biggies aims to engage its audience with high-quality, interactive entertainment options that cater to various age groups.

 Serica Technologies